 Admissions are voluntary or by the consent of a person who has been legally appointed as Healthcare Power of Attorney/Healthcare Agent, Conservator, Responsible Party or Next of Kin for the patient being admitted.

 All referrals and intakes are done through Peninsula Hospital, a division of Parkwest Medical Center.
 To make a referral or to get more information, please call 865-373-8187.
 If you would like to speak to a staff member of the Senior Behavioral Health unit, please call the nurses station at 865-373-1745.

 Any psychiatrist with privileges at Parkwest can admit a patient to the unit.
 Any medical staff member of Parkwest can consult a psychiatrist.

 What is the average length of stay?

-In general, the average length of stay varies from three to seven (3-7) days.
+In general, the average length of stay varies from seven to ten (7-10) days.
 This allows time for medical and psychological testing, as well as medication adjustments.

 How do I get information and updates about my family member?

 We ask that each patient have one designated primary point of contact for our staff.
 This person must be legally appointed as Healthcare Power of Attorney, Healthcare Agent, Conservator, Responsible Party or Next of Kin.
 The main contact person can then provide patient information to extended family members and friends.